 At about 10:15AM I leaned to the right in my seat and I could see a doe lying in the snow across the creek on the opposing mountain side and facing me at about 250 yards.
 She was hidden in my normal sitting position by some trees.
 I watched her off and on for about 30 minutes and by 10:55AM she was gone.

 At 11:53AM he took another step into the open and was more broad side with an exposed shoulder area.
 I never shot my rifle on the range at more than 100 yards.
 At over 200 yards I thought I would have to shoot high.
 I aimed at the very top and behind his shoulder blade in anticipation that the bullet may drop a bit at that distance.
 I pulled off a shot.
-The gun shook and I lost sight of him in the scope.
-I could see the doe about 20 yards to the left of where he was standing and she was looking in his direction.
+The recoil of the gun caused me to lose sight of the buck through the scope.
+I could see the doe about 20 yards to the left of where the buck was standing and she was looking in his direction.
 I continued scanning the area for 5 minutes and did not see him.
 Did I hit him?
 Was he on the ground?
 Then surprisingly, I saw him standing with his head and shoulder in full view between the trees.
 I must have missed high on my previous shot.
 He was standing at a quarter stance toward me and was looking to my right.
 I decided to shoot high again at about an inch below the top of his withers.
-I took a breath and pulled off a second shot.
+I took and held a breath and pulled off a second shot.
 Again with the blast of the gun I lost sight of him in the scope.
 After about 10 seconds I heard the doe snort as she darted back up the mountain side and to the left.
 It was 11:59AM.

 The next radio check-in was at noon.
-I told Mark that I had taken the two shots that he heard at a buck but was unsure that I hit him.
+I told Mark that I had taken the two shots that he heard but I was unsure that I hit him.

 I placed another two 30-06 rounds into my rifle’s magazine and gathered my rolled-up plastic deer sled, pen, knife and dressing gloves.
 Using my GPS I projected a waypoint in the direction of my shot at 250 yards.
 This would hopefully get me close to the spot.
-I started the walk at 12:15PM and needed to cross the clear cut that was scattered with many logs, 2 foot of new growth and areas of snow drift.
-I crossed the creek and started up the other mountain side and looked to my right and saw the 8-point buck lying motionless under a hemlock (N41 37.80735 W078 22.58868).
+I started the walk at 12:15PM and needed to cross the clear cut that was scattered with many logs, 3-foot of new growth and areas of snow drift.
+I crossed the creek and started up the other mountain side and looked to my right and saw the 8-point buck lying motionless under a hemlock (N41 37.81088 W078 22.59198).
 He had dropped in place.
-His 8-points were evenly formed and were colored from a very dark brown (almost black) at the base and brow tines to a light cream color at the tip of the points.
-The actual shot distance was verified to be 197 yards.
+His tall 8-points were evenly formed and were colored from a very dark brown (almost black) at the base and brow tines to a light cream color at the tip of the points.
+The actual shot distance was verified to be 201 yards with a 31-foot elevation drop.
 The 150 grain, Remington CORE-LOKT bullet hit the deer exactly where I was aiming and entered at the very top of his shoulder at the withers and traveled directly along his spine for about 18 inches before exiting.
 This made him drop instantly.
 There appeared to be no drop in the bullet at 200 yards and I was lucky to drop this buck with the shot that I took.

 Although my high shot hitting the spine resulted in a clean kill with no loss of meat, it was not where I was expecting the bullet to enter.
 I learned that at 200 yards my bullet will hit the target where I am aiming.
 I plan on taking my gun to longer target distances to see how it performs.